The Story of Mel

 A recent article devoted to the macho side of programmingmade the bold and unvarnished statement:

-Maybe they do now,in this decadent era ofLite beer, hand calculators, and "user-friendly" softwarebut back in the Good Old Days,when the term "software" sounded funnyand Real Computers were made out of and , wrote in .Not .
-Not .
-Not, even, ..Raw, unadorned, inscrutable numbers.Directly.
+Maybe they do now,in this decadent era ofLite beer, hand calculators, and "user-friendly" softwarebut back in the Good Old Days,when the term "software" sounded funnyand Real Computers were made out of drums and vacuum tubes,Real Programmers wrote in machine code.Not FORTRAN.
+Not RATFOR.
+Not, even, assembly language.Machine Code.Raw, unadorned, inscrutable hexadecimal numbers.Directly.

-Lest a whole new generation of programmersgrow up in ignorance of this glorious past,I feel duty-bound to describe,as best I can through the generation gap,how a wrote code.I'll call him Mel,because that was his name.
+Lest a whole new generation of programmersgrow up in ignorance of this glorious past,I feel duty-bound to describe,as best I can through the generation gap,how a Real Programmer wrote code.I'll call him Mel,because that was his name.

-I first met Mel when I went to work for Royal McBee Computer Corp.,a now-defunct subsidiary of the typewriter company.The firm manufactured the ,a small, cheap (by the standards of the day) computer,and had just started to manufacturethe , a much-improved,bigger, better, faster — computer. cost too much,and weren't here to stay, anyway.(That's why you haven't heard of the company,or the computer.)
+I first met Mel when I went to work for Royal McBee Computer Corp.,a now-defunct subsidiary of the typewriter company.The firm manufactured the LGP-30,a small, cheap (by the standards of the day)drum-memory computer,and had just started to manufacturethe RPC-4000, a much-improved,bigger, better, faster — drum-memory computer.Cores cost too much,and weren't here to stay, anyway.(That's why you haven't heard of the company,or the computer.)

 "If a program can't rewrite its own code",he asked, "what good is it?"

-Mel loved the because he could optimize his code:that is, locate instructions on the drumso that just as one finished its job,the next would be just arriving at the "read head"and available for immediate execution.There was a program to do that job,an "optimizing assembler",but Mel refused to use it.
+Mel loved the RPC-4000because he could optimize his code:that is, locate instructions on the drumso that just as one finished its job,the next would be just arriving at the "read head"and available for immediate execution.There was a program to do that job,an "optimizing assembler",but Mel refused to use it.

 "You never know where it's going to put things",he explained, "so you'd have to use separate constants".